PacktPublishing/Real-World-Next.js/README.md

 _The $5 campaign runs from **December 15th 2020** to **January 13th 2021.**_

-# Next.js-Web-Development
+# Real-World Next.js

-Next.js Web Development, published by Packt
+Real-World Next.js, published by Packt